 Finally, burning the clutch means you put it under too much pressure.
 Using the clutch and accelerator to prevent rollback as discussed above is one way to burn your clutch.
 The other way is to overload your vehicle past its weight-bearing maximum and then drive it as you normally would.
 Keep your vehicle under its maximum load capacity and baby the clutch if you are towing a heavy load.

 Ultimate Auto Repair in Jackson, MI, can help if you think your clutch has reached the end of its lifespan or you have other concerns about your manual transmission.
-Call us to set up an appointment at 517-317-8890.
+Call us to set up an appointment.